Storm21CH/ArgonNX-SE/README.md

 ## How can it be immutable?

 When Argon NX is injected, Argon NX will list all payloads located at `argon/payloads`, and you will be able to select one of them to launch it.
+Autolaunch Payload:
+If the file "autolaunch.bin" (your payload) is in the "argon" folder, this payload should start.
+(Volume -) hold during the payload run, starts ArgonNX-SE...

 ## Features